dominiksalvet/asus-fan-control/contributing.md

 If you want to test a new device and be declared its first tester, you should know that **none of AFC authors is responsible for possible damage** it can cause.
 Nevertheless, even in case of any problems, uninstalling AFC and rebooting the system should help.

-> Based on long-term observation, devices with AMD processors do not work with AFC, unfortunately.

 ### Basic Configuration

 If everything works after the installation (you can use custom temperatures and they affect your fan speed), try to find suitable temperatures for your device using `sudo asus-fan-control set-temps <temps>` command and continue as stated in the [Suggestions](#suggestions) section.